3D Printing with the FlashForge Creator Pro and Slic3r

-I provide my Slic3r settings here as a config bundle that you can import, but beware: these are tweaked for specific filaments, a glass printing bed, and my personal preferences.
+I provide my Slic3r settings as a config bundle that you can import, but beware: these are tweaked for specific filaments, a glass printing bed, and my personal preferences.
 Although it may be sufficient for your needs, this config bundle should be considered a starting point only.
 You will need to adjust the settings according to your setup, and possibly your specific prints.
 I rarely use the profiles as-is, I usually tweak things per print.
 For a guide on tweaking Slic3r's settings, I refer to the Slic3r manual.

-Unzip the file and use ‘Load Config Bundle’ in Slic3r's File menu to load the .ini file.
+Unzip the file you downloaded above, and use ‘Load Config Bundle’ in Slic3r's File menu to load the .ini file.

 Remember, your FFCP only eats .x3g files but Slic3r outputs .gcode only.
 You could run each file through the GPX program manually, but that is a hassle.
 Luckily, you can have Slic3r execute GPX for you as a post-processing step.
 Ensure you have a version of GPX that has ‘fcp’ listed as one of the MACHINE types if you invoke ‘gpx’ in a console.

 Configuring Slic3r: custom G-Code

 Unzip the G-code archive you downloaded above, and go to Printer Settings.
 Copy each ‘Start’ code snippet to the ‘Custom G-code’ section of each corresponding printer profile.
 Remember to click the save button and overwrite the config after each change.
-Copy the ‘End’ code to all settings.
-Copy ‘ToolChange’ to the ‘Dual Material LR’ settings.
+Copy the ‘End’ code to all profiles.
+Copy ‘ToolChange’ to both of the the ‘Dual Material LR’ settings.
 There is also a file ‘Start-dual-extruders-postproc’, use this instead of the regular ‘Start-dual-extruders’ if you want to use my experimental dualstrusion post-processing script.